The best investors see the bigger picture

 Past performance does not predict future returns.
 There can be no assurance that any Blackstone fund or investment will achieve its objectives or avoid substantial losses.

-Blackstone data as of January 31, 2024.
-Market data sourced from public filings and fund websites, as of December 31, 2023, and is latest available for the peer set.
+Blackstone data as of June 30, 2025.
+Market data sourced from public filings and fund websites, as of March 31, 2025, and is latest available for the peer set.
 Based on Blackstone’s analysis of publicly available data of the total net asset value (NAV) of alternative investment firms that offer solutions for individual (non-institutional) investors to invest in private equity, real estate, infrastructure, and private credit through U.S.-domiciled semi-liquid, perpetual private market funds (including non-traded REITs and non-traded BDCs).
-Blackstone’s analysis compares the total NAV as of January 31, 2024 for Blackstone’s non-traded REIT, non-traded BDC products, and private equity vehicle for individual investors, to the total NAV as of December 31, 2023 of comparable products offered by alternative investment firms.
+Blackstone’s analysis compares the total NAV as of March 31, 2025 for Blackstone’s non-traded REIT, non-traded BDC products, infrastructure and private equity vehicles for individual investors, to the total NAV as of March 31, 2025 of comparable products offered by alternative investment firms.
 This selection of alternative investment firms for comparison may not be representative of all in the category or sector.
 Private placement REIT and BDC products have been excluded from the dataset.